topisi/Astral-3-configurations/README.md

 published in Discrete & Computational Geometry.

 1. There are two figures (png) that need to be in the same directory as the SageMath program.
-2. Date were prodused by an earlier version of this program.
+2. Data were prodused by an earlier version of this program.